leductoan3082004/in-memory-storage-engine/README.md

 # Something can be improved #
 - We can use binary search to find the latest version that has been committed before version_id (this will reduce the time a lot)
+- We should define some error (like NotFoundError, IntervalError, KeyDoesNotExist)...

 ### For interface ###
 - This will be the library that can be imported into user code and make use of local memory.